Funafuti, Tuvalu Guide

 Funafuti Marine Conservation Area

-Explore the Funafuti Marine Conservation Area, a protected area teeming with vibrant coral reefs and diverse marine life.
+Explore the Funafuti Marine Conservation Area, a protected lagoon teeming with vibrant coral reefs and diverse marine life.
 Snorkel or dive in the crystal-clear waters to witness colorful fish, sea turtles, and other fascinating creatures.
-It's a must-visit for nature lovers and underwater enthusiasts seeking an unforgettable experience in Tuvalu's pristine waters.
+Enjoy a boat tour, relax on the pristine beaches, and immerse yourself in the natural beauty of this aquatic paradise.
+It's a must-see for nature lovers and adventure seekers.

 Funafuti Beach